 0.10 Percent

-A reading of 0.10 percent indicates that a driver has consumed approximately five drinks.
+A reading of 0.10 percent indicates that a driver has consumed approximately four to five drinks.
 Drivers with this amount of alcohol in their systems experience a severe drop in reaction time and control, which is usually evidenced by an inability to stay in their lane or brake when needed.

 0.15 Percent